What age do kids learn to ride a bike?

 Key takeaways

-- Most children learn to ride a pedal bike between ages 4 and 6, but many start earlier or later
+Most children learn to ride a pedal bike between ages 4 and 6, though some begin earlier or later.
+What matters most is building balance, confidence, and finding fun, supportive opportunities—there’s no “one right age.”

-- Balance bikes are usually more helpful for learning to ride than scooters
+Balance bikes are usually more helpful for learning to ride than scooters or using stabilisers.

 What’s next?